unoplatform/uno.toolkit.ui/samples/Uno.Toolkit.Samples/Uno.Toolkit.Samples.Shared/Assets/SharedAssets.md

+# Shared Assets

 See documentation about assets here : https://github.com/unoplatform/uno/blob/master/doc/articles/features/working-with-assets.md

-# Here is a cheat sheet:
+Here is a cheat sheet:

 1. Add the image file to the `Assets` directory of a shared project.
 2. Set the build action to `Content`.